-- they have completed at least 10 years of creditable federal service
+- They have completed at least 10 years of creditable federal service.

-Those opting for this early retirement though will have their pension permanently reduced at a rate of 5% per year short of full qualification.
+Those opting for early retirement though will have their pension permanently reduced at a rate of 5% per year short of full qualification.

-This group of FERS employees are those who quit working for the federal government prior to reaching their minimum retirement age and/or the required years of service necessary for a full retirement but who have completed 5 years of creditable federal service.
+This group of FERS employees are those who quit working for the federal government prior to reaching their minimum retirement age and/or the required years of service necessary for a full retirement but who have completed five years of creditable federal service.